Saved events

 Because even genius like this is the product of a human personality.
 And no-one is better at revealing the imagination behind the music than director Bill Barclay – whose theatrical productions take the music as their script.
 Four actors create their own special counterpoint with the musicians of AAM, but always with one goal in mind: to let us feel the living presence of music’s most beautiful mind.

-This performance will finish at approximately 9.30pm, including a 20-minute interval
+This performance will finish at approximately 8.50pm.
+There will be no interval.

 Promoted by Academy of Ancient Music